mdlama/milkweed/README.md

  - Download and install [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).
  - Download the code as a [ZIP archive](https://github.com/mdlama/milkweed/archive/master.zip) or in a terminal with the command `git clone https://github.com/mdlama/milkweed ./milkweed`
  - Navigate to the resulting directory on your computer.  *If you downloaded from the ZIP archive, you might have to first unzip the `milkweed-master.zip` file if it doesn't happen automatically.*
- - Open the file `pubdat.Rproj`.
+ - Open the file `milkweed.Rproj`.
 RStudio should open the project and begin installing all necessary R packages.
 You should see the following

  ```
  Packrat is not installed in the local library -- attempting to bootstrap an installation...